capsule-console/capsule.d/docs/instructions.md

 - rs2, meaning the second source register.
 - imm, meaning an immediate value.
 - i32 meaning the immediate value, sign-extended to 32 bits.
-- m8[x], meaning a signed-extended byte in memory at address x.
-- mu8[x], meaning a zero-extended byte in memory at address x.
-- m16[x], meaning a signed-extended half word in memory in memory at address x.
-- mu16[x], meaning a zero-extended half word in memory in memory at address x.
-- m32[x], meaning a word in memory in memory at address x.

 ## Instructions